pixelink-support/pixelinkPythonWrapper/README.md

       error checking should be done within the callback routine itself.

 * This wrapper provides the following 'helper' functions that are not present in the native Pixelink API
+    - createByteAlignedBuffer
     - getBytesPerPixel
     - imageSize
     - getNextNumPyFrame
     - formatNumPyImage

-* Use of a mutable ctypes character buffer instance in getNextFrame and formatImage functions
+* Use of a mutable ctypes character buffer instance in the following functions
+	- getNextFrame
+	- getNextCompressedFrame
+	- formatImage
-    - Both getNextFrame and formatImage expect a data buffer argument being passed as a ctypes character buffer instance.
+    - Note that the above functions expect a data buffer argument being passed as a ctypes character buffer instance.
 	  Such mutable character buffer instance can be created using the ctypes.create_string_buffer() function.
 Using this buffer type allows Python wrapper to maintain similar efficiency as the Pixelink 4.0 API.
-Furthermore, the same data buffer instance can be passed from getNextFrame to formatImage function.
+Furthermore, the same data buffer instance can be passed from getNextFrame to formatImage and getNextCompressedFrame to decompressFrame function.

+* Use of a mutable ctypes character buffer that must be aligned on a 64-byte boundary
+	- decompressFrame
+    - Note that the above function expects data buffer arguments being passed as ctypes character buffer instances.
+	  In addition, those buffers must be aligned on a 64-byte boundary.
+Such mutable ctypes character buffers can be created using the PxLApi.createByteAlignedBuffer() helper function.
+Furthermore, one of those data buffer instances can be passed from getNextCompressedFrame to decompressFrame function.

 Code Samples